chrisoldnall/chrisoldnall.github.io/_pages/manuscript-revisions-plan.md

 ### **3rd January**
 #### **Tasks**
-30. Generate clean and track-changes versions of the manuscript. *(Formatting Requirement)*
+31. Generate clean and track-changes versions of the manuscript. *(Formatting Requirement)*
-31. Prepare supplementary materials and ensure compliance with journal guidelines. *(Formatting Requirement)*
+32. Prepare supplementary materials and ensure compliance with journal guidelines. *(Formatting Requirement)*
-32. Submit the revised manuscript and rebuttal letter. *(All Reviewer Points)*
+33. Submit the revised manuscript and rebuttal letter. *(All Major and Minor Points)*
 #### **Output**
 - Completed submission package.

 ---

 ## **Reviewer Points**

-1. Address comments from reviewers comprehensively in rebuttal letter.
-2. Standardise SNP selection methods across datasets.
-3. Clarify study design and define key terms (e.g., proteins, peptides).
-4. Explain HEIDI analysis and address MR assumptions.
-5. Add cohort comparison for GS and UKB datasets.
-6. Clarify SNP selection and sample size discrepancies.
-7. Discuss study limitations, including pleiotropy challenges.
+### **Major Points**
+1. Justification for PBMC Inclusion: The manuscript lacks a strong justification for including cellular proteome data from PBMCs in a study focused on CVD, especially given the relevance of plasma proteomics for this context.
+2. Sample Size and Statistical Power: The PBMC cohort (N = 862) is significantly smaller than the UKB plasma proteomics dataset, limiting statistical power.
+The reliance on single SNP instruments in PBMC analyses further weakens causal inference compared to plasma proteomics, which utilised multiple SNP instruments.
+3. Inconsistent Methodologies: The selection criteria for genetic instruments differ between PBMC and UKB datasets:
+    - PBMC analysis used only cis-SNPs without multiple testing correction.
+    - UKB data applied Bonferroni correction and multiple SNPs.
+This inconsistency should either be justified or re-performed with consistent methods.
+4. Opposing Effects of COMT and SWAP70: Proteins like COMT and SWAP70 showed opposing effects in PBMC and plasma data.
+While methodological explanations are provided, the discussion should explore potential biological reasons, such as tissue-specific protein functions.
+5. Sample Overlap and Bias: Both plasma proteomics and CVD GWAS datasets are derived from UKB, which could introduce biases due to overlapping samples.
+Sensitivity analyses (e.g., splitting datasets into non-overlapping subsets or using independent datasets for CVD GWAS) are needed to quantify and address potential bias.
+6. Insufficient Information on Genetic Instrument Selection:
+    - Missing details on LD \( r^2 \), p-value thresholds, and allele frequency differences used in instrument selection.
+    - Lack of clarity about when and how clumping was performed, including thresholds used.
+7. HEIDI Outlier Filtering: The threshold used for identifying and excluding horizontally pleiotropic SNPs in HEIDI filtering was not reported.
+8. Limitations of the Study: The discussion should explicitly address study limitations, including:
+    - Potential biases from reliance on affinity-based and MS-based assays.
+    - Challenges interpreting protein abundance in the context of genetic variation.
+9. Additional MR Methods: Incorporating alternative MR methods (e.g., IVW, MR-Egger, weighted median, RAPS, MR-PRESSO) could address potential pleiotropy and validate the robustness of results.
+10. Clarity on Terminology: Key terms (e.g., peptide, isoform, protein group, peptide-specific protein, modification-specific peptide) are inconsistently used and not adequately defined.
+Consistent definitions and possibly a figure illustrating these concepts would help.

+### **Minor Points**
+1. Relevance of PBMC Data: Expand the discussion on the relevance of immune cells (PBMCs) to CVD traits and potential unique insights they might offer compared to plasma proteomics.
+2. Contradictory Statistics: Clarify inconsistencies, such as the number of proteins reduced from 127 to 165 after filtering for cis-pQTLs.
+3. Effect Sizes in Table 1: Include effect sizes from GSMR analyses to provide a clearer understanding of the direction and magnitude of effects.
+4. Sample Size Discrepancies: Explain discrepancies in sample sizes (e.g., 861 samples analysed by MS vs. 736 individuals included in GWAS).
-8. Justify use of self-reported outcomes over ICD codes.
+5. Choice of Outcomes: Justify the use of self-reported CVD outcomes in UKB instead of ICD codes.
-9. Provide additional supplementary data (e.g., protein groups, genome references).
-10. Align terminology consistently across sections.
-11. Clarify numbers for protein associations (127 vs 165).
-12. Expand discussion of discordant protein effects (e.g., COMT and SWAP70).
-13. Improve figures and convert to .tif or .eps format.
-14. Add histograms or numerical summaries for sample sizes.
-15. Refine conclusions and overall discussion.
-16. Justify enrichment analyses and include GS if feasible.
+6. Excluded SNP Counts: Explain why proteins with 0, 2, or 4 SNPs were excluded from analysis.
+7. Supplementary Data:
+    - Provide a supplementary table listing all protein groups in GS, not just significant ones.
+    - Include genome reference information for BP coordinates in supplementary tables.
+8. Clumping Process: Clarify when clumping was performed, for which cohorts, and the methodology used.